freeglobetrekker/fud.zone/index.md

-## Welcome to the FUD.ZONE, Sponsored by [HORUS X GAMING - Stop Ruining Your Eye Sight with Screens!](https://us.horus-x.com/?ref=8DXfZjir5yX)
+## Welcome to the FUD.ZONE, Sponsored by [HORUS X GAMING - Stop Ruining Your Eye Sight with Screens!](https://us.horus-x.com/?ref=8DXfZjir5yX) & [Gridplus](http://www.gridplus.io?afmc=fg) the next-generation hardware wallet designed to provide security for interacting with blockchain applications instead of just storing your keys for basic transfers.
+It allows users to verify what they're signing on secure a 5" TFT touchscreen, because, if you can't verify precisely what you're signing on a separate secure screen there's no point in using a hardware wallet.
+This means your cryptocurrency is secured even when your paired computer or phone is compromised.]

 ### FUD.Zone Quote o' November 2022
 “Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.”